Thursday, 07 Nov 2013

 Heed local advice in areas which have not been declared safe from unexploded ordnance.

-Keep abreast of latest developments by listening to BBC and other English language broadcasts.
+Keep abreast of latest developments by listening to English language broadcasts.

 Avoid large crowds and public demonstrations, which have the potential to turn violent.